 The best thing a family doctor/GP can do for someone with repetitive pelvic pain symptoms at early onset, would be to direct them to the correct specialist and treatment plan to decrease the chance of them developing chronic pelvic pain and the additional symptoms that go a long with it.

-And in order for that to happen, more education and awareness needs to happen.
+And in order for that to happen, more pelvic health education and awareness needs to happen.
 Especially in GP doctor offices.

 The journey is long one, especially if you have been battling chronic pain and Central Sensitization for many years, but here are some non invasive ways to help reduce some of your pelvic pain:

-- Finding and working with a Pelvic Floor Physiotherapist who understands pelvic pain and conditions
+- finding and working with a Pelvic Floor Physiotherapist who understands pelvic pain and pelvic conditions

 - if your doctor is not taking your pain seriously, a Pelvic Floor PT could give you some better insight to your pain generators and advise on next steps

 - keeping your body moving and muscles comfortable

 - learning positive ways to manage your pain (Meditation, yoga, hobbies etc.)

 CLICK HERE to download your FREE Pelvic Pain Roadmap!

 Children (Basel).
 2016 Dec; 3(4): 42.Published online 2016 Dec 10.
 Chronic PaiChildren (Basel).
 2016 Dec; 3(4): Published online 2016 Dec 10.
 Chronic Pain in Children and Adolescents: Diagnosis and Treatment of Primary Pain Disorders in Head, Abdomen, Muscles and Joints.
 Stefan J. Friedrichsdorf, James Giordano, Kavita Desai Dakoji, Andrew Warmuth, Cyndee Daughtry, and Craig A. Schulz, Carl L. von Baeyer.